cknoll/Humans-vs.-CNN-Effects-of-task-and-image-type/README.md

 ## Summary

 Do humans and CNN attend to similar areas during scene classification?
 And how does this depend on the task used to elicit human attention maps?
-These questions were addressed in an article (link added soon) that compared attention maps generated from human eye movements, human manual selection, or so called e**x**plainable **a**rtificial **i**ntelligence (XAI).
-The present repository contains the respective source code:
+These questions are addressed in the article **"Do humans and Convolutional Neural Networks attend to similar areas during scene classification: Effects of task and image type"** ([preprint](https://arxiv.org/abs/2307.13345)) that compares attention maps generated from human eye movements, human manual selection, or so called e**x**plainable **a**rtificial **i**ntelligence (XAI).
+The present repository contains the respective source code for that article:

 - the CNN architecture (ResNet-152)[^1]
 - the XAI method (Grad-CAM)